jiange91/lm_compiler/compiler/llm/README.md

 Integrating Cognify into your code is straightforward.
 1. Define the `CogLM` as a global variable.
-2. Use our decorator to mark the workflow entry point `@cognify.register_workflow`
+2. Use our decorator to mark the workflow entry point `@cognify.workflow_entry`
 3. Call your `CogLM` directly with the relevant inputs.

 ```python